opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     1. Open the Xsheet > Scene Settings dialog.

-    2. Define the Field Guide Size and A/R. The Size is the number of fields the field guide is wide (1 field is equal to 1 inch), and the A/R is the ratio between the field guide width and height.
+    2. Define the Field Guide Size and A/R. Size is the number of width fields of the field guide (1 field is equal to 1 inch), and the A/R is the ratio between the field guide width and height.

 .. tip:: **To show or hide the safe area:**

     Choose View > Safe Area to show or hide the safe area.

     .. note:: The safe area is not visible if the camera box is hidden (see above).

-.. tip:: **To define the displayed safe area:**

-    1. Open the Xsheet > Scene Settings dialog.

-    2. Define the Safe Area Box 1 and Box 2 by using values that represent percentages of the current camera size.

 .. tip:: **To add a custom guide:**